Local saturation and square everywhere: The preparatory model

 \section{The preparatory model}

 We build the preparatory model towards Theorem \ref{global} in three rounds.
-We warn the reader that we will continually change the reference of ``$V$'' to mean whatever ground model we on which are currently focused.
+We warn the reader that we will continually change the reference of ``$V$'' to mean whatever ground model on which we are currently focused.
 Let $\theta$ be a huge cardinal.
 A standard reflection argument shows that there is a large set $X \subseteq \theta$ such that for all $\alpha < \beta$ in $X$, $\alpha$ is almost-huge with target $\beta$.
 In the first round, we arrange that for all such $\alpha<\beta$, there is an $A \subseteq \alpha$ and an $(\alpha,\beta)$-tower $T$ such that $\kappa \in j_T(A)$ and $j_T(A)$ is nonstationary.
 We then collapse many cardinals so that $\theta$ is still very large, the set of cardinals below $\theta$ is almost equal to $X$, and there are many saturated ideals with the properties that make Theorem \ref{localize} applicable.
-In the second round, we introduce square at every cardinal without collapsing, while preserving many superstrong cardinals, and preserving the desired saturated ideals.
+In the second round, we introduce square at every cardinal while preserving many superstrong cardinals and the desired saturated ideals.
 In the third round, we arrange local saturation on the first few successors of Mahlo cardinals, while still preserving many superstrongs.
+Regarding the structure of the proof: \begin{itemize} \item We need to force squares before local saturation, because a standard argument shows that the forcing we use for $\square_\kappa$ also forces $\diamondsuit_{\kappa^+}(S)$ for any given stationary $S \subseteq \kappa^+$, thus ruining local saturation at $\kappa^+$ (see \cite[Lemma 3.11]{MR3724382}).
+However, the reader who is interested only in local saturation and not in the square principles holding simultaneously may opt to simply skip Section \ref{squaresection}, as the third round of forcing may be carried out on the basis of the first round's preparations. \item The forcing of the third round is a product, but it could also be done as an iteration.
+The latter may be interesting if one wants to preserve larger cardinals while getting local saturation at all successors of regulars, but the former harmonizes more with the techniques of the second round and the Radin forcing of Section \ref{radinsection}, which seem not to have such flexibility. \end{itemize}